In this article

 Let's say you're a marketer at Fiterable, and you're in charge of increasing attendance for the fitness classes your brand hosts in Paris, France.
 You need to create a list of users who have never signed up for a fitness class and who live in Paris.
 Let's walk through how to create a segmentation query that finds these users.

 The first step is to decide whether you need a single criteria group or multiple.
 When you open the Segmentation page to begin creating a new query, the query builder automatically includes one criteria group.
-To add additional criteria groups, click Add A New Group.
+To add additional criteria groups, click + Group.

 In our example, we want users who don't have one characteristic and who do have another, so we'll need to set up at least two criteria groups.